 | Gleason Corporation|

-Gleason Corporation’s mission is to be The Total Gear Solutions Provider™ to its global customer base.
+Gleason Corporation's mission is to provide Total Gear Solutions to its global customer base.
 Gleason is a world leader in the development, manufacture and sale of gear production machinery and related equipment.
-The Company’s products are used by customers in automotive, truck, aircraft, agriculture, mining, windpower, construction, power tool and marine industries and by a diverse set of customers serving various industrial equipment markets.
+The Company's products are used by customers in automotive, truck, aircraft, agriculture, mining, energy, construction, power tool and marine industries and by a diverse set of customers serving various industrial equipment markets.
 Gleason has manufacturing operations in Rochester, New York; Rockford, Illinois; Dayton, Ohio; Munich and Ludwigsburg, Germany; Studen, Switzerland; Bangalore; India, and Suzhou, China and has sales and service offices throughout North and South America, Europe and in the Asia-Pacific region. ...Read more Or visit www.gleason.com